 "Hi, what's the best way to make an external hard drive bootable?
 You see.
 Like copying all the Windows boot files to it so that I can boot Windows 10 from the bootable drive.
 Please, an easier way is much more appreciated."

-The simplest and quickest way to make an external hard drive bootable is to use the Windows backup software - EaseUS Todo Backup.
-EaseUS Todo Backup is recognized as the best system backup software as well as disk/partition clone utility that includes a highlighted feature called "Create Portable Windows USB drive".
-It's available in the "System Clone" function.
+The simplest and quickest way to make an external hard drive bootable is to use the Windows portable creator software - EaseUS OS2Go.
+It is recognized as the best Windows OS cloning software, Windows To Go USB alternative, bootable USB creation tool and portable Windows USB creator.
 The software will clone all system files, boot files and other personalized data files to the target drive.
-Simply prepare your external hard drive in which you're going to make bootable, and follow the video tutorial or detailed steps below to make an external hard drive bootable in Windows 10 or other supportable OS.
+Simply prepare your external hard drive in which you're going to make bootable, and follow the detailed steps below to make an external hard drive bootable in Windows 10 or other supportable OS.